harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/windows-network-loss.md

 title: Windows Network Loss
 ---

-Windows network loss causes network packet loss on Windows VM for the target hosts or IP addresses using [Clumsy](https://app.harness.io/public/shared/tools/chaos/windows/clumsy-0.3-win64-a.zip).
-It checks the performance of the services running on the Windows VMs after the disrupted loss conditions.
+Windows network loss causes network packet loss on Windows VM for the target hosts or IP addresses using [Clumsy](https://jagt.github.io/clumsy/).
+It checks the performance of the services running on the Windows VMs after the disrupted network loss conditions.

 ![Windows Network Loss](./static/images/windows-network-loss.png)